fsquared-uk/f2-tumblr-widget/README.txt

 1. Widget configuration

 == Changelog ==

+= 0.2.14 =
+* Images included in tumblr posts marked as 'text' will now be displayed, when the content type is set to "Whole Post".
+These images will be limited to 100% of the widget.
+* Posts without titles or slugs will no longer have the post type used as a 'stand in' title when the whole post is set to clickable.

 = 0.2.13 =
 * Merged all latest changes; this should force an update to become available via WordPress.org